upyog/UPYOG/core-services/egov-searcher/LOCALSETUP.md

 # Local Setup

-This document will walk you through the dependencies of eGov-Searcher and how to set it up locally
+This document will walk you through the dependencies of Generic Search Provider Service (egov-searcher) and how to set it up locally

 ## Dependencies